envoyproxy/envoy-website/README.md

 $ docker-compose run -p 4000:4000 live bash
 ```

-From there you can run bazel commands directly, for example:
+From there you can run Bazel commands directly, for example:

 ```console